Chile Tariff Rates 2026: 10% on US Imports

 Nearly all Chilean goods qualify for duty-free entry under the FTA — maintain proper certificates of origin.
 Chilean lithium and copper may qualify for critical minerals provisions under recent US legislation, providing additional incentives beyond the FTA.
 Chile's counter-seasonal fruit growing cycle makes it a strategic year-round produce supplier.
 Compare Chilean wine pricing with Australian (AUSFTA duty-free) and New Zealand (10% Section 122) alternatives.

 US import duties on goods from Chile are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.
 Chile benefits from the US-Chile FTA, which can eliminate MFN base duties on qualifying goods — though the Section 122 tariff still applies on top of FTA preferences.

 To calculate the total duty on a specific import from Chile, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Chile rates with other countries to evaluate sourcing alternatives.